cuspuk/genovisio_isv/README.md

 isv-annotate chr15:41286147-41439352/gain 2> log.err
 ```

-To predict from the JSON-stored annotation called `annotation.json`:
+To predict from the JSON-stored annotation called `annotation.json` (for example by redirecting `isv-annotate` stdout or using `--output` of the command):

 ```shell
 isv-predict annotation.json 2> log.err